 The Benelli MW 50cc cylinder is the same as the Benelli Fireball 50cc cylinder, except the porting.
 The Fireball cylinder has a 17mm (for the Dellorto UA16 carb) intake port at the flange, while the MW cylinder has a 10mm intake port hole (for a Dellorto 14/9 carb).
 The exhaust port is taller and wider on the Fireball.
 The transfer ports and intake port are also wider and maybe taller.

-The 1960’s Benelli MW piston looks identical to the 1970’s Benelli G2 piston, but it is taller (17 not 16 upper length) and longer (18 not 17 lower length).
+The 1960’s Benelli MW piston is the same as the 1970’s Benelli G2 piston.
 They are both 40.0mm bore, and use the same rings 40 x 1.5 FG.
 The exhaust has a screw-on mount, with M34-1.5 male thread on the exhaust, female on the cylinder.

 Some parts of this 1960’s moped motor was used in some of the Benelli mini-bikes.
 The right side pedal shaft had a kick start lever, and the left side went into a kick-start compartment, with a ratchet and return spring.
 So the transmission and pedal or kick starter were different.

 3. Benelli (mini-cycle) made in Italy by Benelli Benelli 1960’s 1-spd auto, 4-spd foot shift

 Here are most of the Benelli mini-cycles sold in the USA, from actual magazine ads of the day.

 Over-65cc motorcycles are colored light grey, 50-65cc mini-cycles are blue, 50cc mopeds are red.

 1965 Benelli Fireball, 50cc 4-speed foot shift, 55mph